MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/8-connect-a-downstream-device-to-an-iot-edge-gateway.md

     If you have more than one Azure account, ensure that you are logged in with the account that is tied to the subscription that you intend to use for this course.

-1. At the top of the Azure Portal, click on the **Cloud Shell** icon to open up the **Azure Cloud Shell** within the Azure Portal.
-When the pane opens, choose the option for the **Bash** terminal within the Cloud Shell.
+1. At the top of the Azure portal, click on the **cloud shell** icon to open up the **Azure cloud shell** within the Azure portal.
+When the pane opens, choose the option for the **Bash** terminal within the cloud shell.

-1. Within the **Cloud Shell**, run the following command to download the **root CA** X.509 certificate for the Azure IoT Edge Gateway Virtual Machine.
+1. Within the **cloud shell**, run the following command to download the **root CA** X.509 certificate for the Azure IoT Edge Gateway Virtual Machine.

     ```bash
      download certificates/certs/azure-iot-test-only.root.ca.cert.pem